-We have rubbed out the lines on our palms through the constant hand washing and sanitised our future of any trace of filth.
+We have rubbed out the lines on our plams through the constant hand washing, and sanitised our future of any trace of filth.
 As it stands, for a change, it’s the palmist who’s been made to feel insecure and desperate.
-With no lines to read and no customer who’ll rest their palm into a stranger’s hand, the palmist and his pet parrot are worried about their own future.
+With no lines to read, and no customer who’ll let their palm into a stranger’s hand, the palmist and his pet parrot are worried about their own future.

 Let’s take a trip back to those carefree days of our childhood.

-We are the kids who’ve unfailingly danced in the rain every monsoon.
-Did we ever pay heed to mother’s shouting through the sibilant rain shower, asking us to get back home?
+We are the kids who’ve danced in the rain every monsoon.
+Did we ever pay heed to mother’s shouting through the sibilant rainshower, asking us to get back home?

-We assumed the tangy paani to be a herbal sanitizer that effaced every trace of bacteria from those hands that have strummed at every questionable place.
+We assumed the tangy paani to be a herbal sanitiser that effaced every trace of bacteria from those hands that have strummed at every questionable place.

 That placebo only failed us once every year, and that, we’d all agree, is not a bad record after all!

-Can we imagine having golgappas on the street today?
+Can we even imagine having Golgappas on the street today?
 Even the bhaiya is back in his village in U.P. anyway!

-We are the kids who have trawled for chunks of clay in the sand.
+We are the kids who have trowelled for chunks of clay in sand.
 Our fingers did squeeze a few funky objections now and then, but we had the heart to condone it in search of a greater pleasure.

-Today, we can’t imagine sending children out to play the same way.
+Today, we can’t imagine sending out kids out to play the same way.

 We are the generation that used to drink tap water from every tap there was in the locality.
-As they would say in earlier times, we have tasted ghaat ghaat ka paani.
+As they would say in earlier times, we have taste ghaat ghaat ka paani.